 Breakfast at the Carnation Cafe is just lovely and Breakfast with Minnie & Friends at the Plaza Inn is Character dining perfection.
 But if you are trying to maximize those first two hours in the Park, stopping for a lengthy breakfast isn’t the best idea.

-Stroll up to the gates at Park opening time and you’ll see lots of people lined up already waiting to get inside.
-But arrive at least 30 minutes prior to Park opening and be one of the first allowed entry to Main Street U.S.A.
-Shops and some dining spots are open and you can visit City Hall, if need be (we always have to visit and pick up a DAS card on our first day).
+Stroll up to the gates at Park opening time and you’ll see lots of people lined up, already waiting to get inside.
+Arrive at least 30 minutes prior to Park opening and you might be one of the first allowed entry to Main Street U.S.A.
+Shops.
+Some dining spots are open (hello, Starbucks!).
+You can also visit City Hall or the information kiosk, if needed.

 At the end of Main Street U.S.A. you can line up with other guests to await the official “rope drop” or opening of the Park.
 What a great way to beat the crowds!

-If you want to guarantee photos and autographs with lots of Characters (without the extra expense of Character dining), then the first few hours of Park opening are the perfect opportunity.
+If you want to guarantee photos with lots of Characters (without the extra expense of Character dining), the first few hours of Park opening are the perfect opportunity.

 Now Is Not the Time To…

 - Don’t get in line at Starbucks.
 Seriously, this line will be a mile long in the morning.
-Grab your coffee at the hotel or at Downtown Disney District and bring it with you to save yourself the time in line at the Main Street USA Starbucks.
+Grab your coffee at the hotel or at Downtown Disney District.
+Bring coffee with you to save yourself the time in line at the Main Street USA Starbucks.
 Even better: Save time with mobile ordering at Starbucks in the Downtown Disney District (the Main Street USA location does not offer mobile ordering).

 - Don’t look at the Main Street windows.
 But most definitely come back this way later in the day to check them out, they are wonderful!

-- Don’t take the train.
-Though this is one of my favorite rides on a leisurely day and a great way to see the entire circumference of the park by taking the Grand Circle Tour) this isn’t how you should spend your first 30 minutes if you are maximizing your time.
+- Don’t take the Disneyland Railroad.
+The train is one of my favorite rides on a leisurely day and a great way to see the entire circumference of the park by taking the Grand Circle Tour.
+But this isn’t how you should spend your first 30 minutes if you are maximizing your time.
 You’ll be better off on foot.